CatMoe/Blessing/readme/EN.md

 ## ✨ Features:
 ### Antibot:
-- Players connected via geyser are not checked `Only Geyser-BungeeCord!`
+- Players connected via geyser will be bypassed
+> Only working with you are using Geyser-BungeeCord and Floodgate!
 - Configurable Ping & Join mixed checks
 - Disconnect with pre-made packets to preserve performance
 - Do not call `PreLoginEvent` for clients when they are already disconnected